gillian-modlists/gillian-modlists.github.io/docs/kingdom-hearts-hd-1.5-+-2.5-remix.md

 ## Personal opinion on the technical state of the game and it's PC version { data-search-exclude }
 Game definitely didn't get the best PC treatment, but thanks to Re:Fined we can have a very much bearable experience here.
 In some ways, even superior to the original one.
 Other than that, there's a bunch of HD mods, aswell as overhaul ones.

+## Game Settings { data-search-exclude }
+Game has a limited amount of settings - you only set up the screen/window mode, resolution, framerate lock, VSync, brightness and colorbrind options.
+Has hard-locked AA.
+See the [PCGamingWiki](https://www.pcgamingwiki.com/wiki/Kingdom_Hearts_HD_1.5_%2B_2.5_ReMIX#Ultra-widescreen) for ultrawide or square monitor setup.

 ## Tools { data-search-exclude }
 ### OpenKH Mod Manager { data-search-exclude }
 OpenKH offers a lot of tools, but the one you'd mainly want to use as a regular user is the Mod Manager, which allows to patch a good variety of mods aswell as set up their priority.
 Also has a modloader which reduces build time.